-To estimate current usage of discography, Carrino et al. (2002) analyzed CPT-4 codes for spinal injection procedures (including lumbar discography) in the U.S. Medicare Population from 1993 to 1999.(62) They provided results separately for specialty categories (anesthesiology, surgery, physiatry, radiology, and other).
+To estimate current usage of discography, Carrino et al. (2002) analyzed CPT-4 codes for spinal injection procedures (including lumbar discography) in the U.S. Medicare population from 1993 to 1999.(67) They provided results separately for specialty categories (anesthesiology, surgery, physiatry, radiology, and other).
 Across specialties, the number of lumbar discography procedures increased from 4,520 in 1993, to 5,055 in 1996, to 8,605 in 1998, and finally to 11,323 in 1999.
 This represents an average annual increase of 16.6%, which is considerably larger than the 2.8% annual increase in the Medicare population over the same time period.

-Spinal Fusion and Discography in Chronic Uncomplicated Lumbar Degenerative Disc Disease This draft is distributed solely for review purposes.
-The annual increase was smallest for surgical specialty providers (5.2%) and largest for anesthesiologists (41.1%) (these percentage increases were calculated by ECRI Institute based on the data in Table 3 of the Carrino article).(62) By 1999, anesthesiology specialty providers conducted 35% of Medicare lumbar discography procedures, as compared to 33% for radiology and 21% for surgery.
+The annual increase was smallest for surgical specialty providers (5.2%) and largest for anesthesiologists (41.1%) (these percentage increases were calculated by ECRI Institute based on the data in Table 3 of the Carrino article).(67) By 1999, anesthesiology specialty providers conducted 35% of Medicare lumbar discography procedures, as compared to 33% for radiology and 21% for surgery.